We set out in this post to expand our exploration of Quadernity by introducing a colorful Cylindrical Lattice model.

 Perhaps you are musing that I am kinda loopy.
 Ha, ha.
 I admit it; the truth is we all are!
 Without our many layered loops, our conscious–corporeal lives would be impossible.

-Having firmly grasped the notion that countless other dimensions exist between the gross representations of varying scales that are pictured above, such as cells, tissues, body systems and organisms, we may come to wonder, “Are various degrees of consciousness (impossible to illustrate) similarly hierarchical?”
+Having firmly grasped the notion that countless other dimensions exist between the gross representations of varying scales that are pictured above in the graphic with the purple loop, such as cells, tissues, body systems and organisms, we may come to wonder, “Are various degrees of consciousness (impossible to illustrate) similarly hierarchical?”

 The Tao te Ching says that even darkness, or what is not perceptible to us, is nested hierarchically: